wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

+.. include:: <isonum.txt>

 FRC Software Component Overview
 ===============================

-The FRC software consists of a wide variety of mandatory and optional components.
+The FRC\ |reg| software consists of a wide variety of mandatory and optional components.
 These elements are designed to assist you in the design, development, and debugging of your robot code as well as assist with control robot operation and to provide feedback when troubleshooting.
 For each software component this document will provide a brief overview of its purpose, a link to the package download, if appropriate, and a link to further documentation where available.

 Operating System Compatibility
 ------------------------------